 Rug Cleaning Denver

 Chase Carpet and Rug Care Company is a professional, full-service Oriental, Persian and area rug cleaning company serving Metro Denver, Highlands Ranch, Castle Rock, Castle Pines, and Parker.
-Chase Carpet Care has offered premiere carpet cleaning in Denver since 1971.
+Chase Carpet Care has offered premiere rug and carpet cleaning in Denver since 1971.

 In-Plant Rug Cleaning is recommended for Oriental Rugs and loose woven rugs.
 They should not be cleaned on location like wall to wall carpet.
-Chase cares for the finest to the most basic rugs from around the world.
-We will pick your rug up and bring it to our special cleaning plant where it will receive our very thorough Nine Step Cleaning System to get maximum soil and spot removal.
+Chase oriental rug cleaning cares for the finest to the most basic rugs from around the world.
+We will pick your rug up and bring it to our special cleaning plant where it will receive our very thorough Nine Step Cleaning process to get maximum soil and spot removal.
 Or you can bring your rug to our plant to save 20% off the cost.
 Having your rug cleaned in our plant allows us to give it several treatments for a more thorough cleaning, controlled drying, and the use of various tools that are not available on location.
 Chase Carpet and Rug Care Company has long held the standard for Denver rug cleaning.

 Chase’s rug care staff is trained through the IICRC and the WoolSafe Organization, and is trained and well qualified to care for rugs from around the world.
 Having your rugs cleaned in our facility allows us to give them special attention and treatment for a more thorough dusting, cleaning, controlled drying and the use of vagarious tools and processes that are not available on location in your home or office.